The 8 Best GPS Time Clock Apps (Compared Side-By-Side)

 Want to learn more?
 Read our in-depth comparison of Buddy Punch vs. Connecteam or check out our guide to the best Connecteam alternatives.

-5. Timeero – Best for home healthcare companies
+4. Timeero – Best for home healthcare companies

 Timeero is a GPS-first employee time tracking app, meaning it’s specifically designed to be used by businesses with employees who work in the field.
 As a result, it comes with all of the features you’d expect to see: real-time GPS location tracking, GPS breadcrumbs, and geofencing.
 You can even replay employees’ routes to watch where they traveled over the course of a workday.

-Timeero also has a segmented time tracking feature that lets you track work hours on projects without employees having to clock in and out at every worksite.
+Timeero has a segmented time tracking feature that lets you track work hours on projects without employees having to clock in and out at every worksite.
 For example, if you operate a plumbing company and have employees visiting multiple customer sites each day, you can set up segmented time tracking to automatically allocate the time they spent at every job site to the specific projects those sites apply to.

 Another unique feature is Timeero’s out-of-bounds alerts.
 If you use geofencing, these alerts let you know if your drivers are not following the appropriate routes.

-Timeero’s EVV feature requires caregivers to document the exact date, time, location of each visit to ensure patients are only billed for the services they received.
 You can also use its built-in facial recognition (available on iPhone and iPad devices only) to verify the caregiver’s identity, and caregivers are required to document the types of service they provided during the visit.

 Pricing